-$\Psi_J=1$ at node J Equation 6-36 $\Psi{J}=0$ at node $I eq J$ Equation 6-37
+$\Psi_J = 1$ at node J Equation 6-36

+$\Psi_I = 0$ at node $I \neq J$

-6.11 Modelling the Effect of Stress on the Fracture Network
+6.11 Modelling the Effect of Stress on a Fracture Network

-The DFN module is designed to deal with complex fracture-networks, and as a consequence it is only practical to incorporate relatively simple models for the effect of stress on flow (hydro-mechanical coupling).
+The DFN module is designed to deal with complex fracture-networks, and as a consequence it is only practical to incorporate relatively simple models for the effect of stress on flow (hydromechanical coupling).
 The effect on the flow of a change in stress caused by disturbing the surrounding fracture-network, for example by drilling a repository tunnel, can be calculated.
 The network is assumed initially to be in hydro-mechanical equilibrium, with the apertures of the fractures being those that apply to the in-situ network under the specified equilibrium stress field.
 ConnectFlow does not calculate the stress field directly.
 An analytical solution may be used to determine the changed stress field, or the results of field experiments can be used to obtain an empirical specification of the changed stress field.
 Thus the normal stress acting at any point on a fracture may be calculated.